Cemeteries

 Cemetery Messingwerk

 The Messingwerk cemetery is part of the Messingwerk estate, the oldest factory estate in the state of Brandenburg at over 300 years old.
 The cemetery was laid out in 1925/1926 and was planned and built as a unified cemetery site.
-The ensemble with its brick chapel and wrought-iron fence and gate is listed as an architectural monument in the state of Brandenburg.
-The gate and chapel were renovated in 1995/1996 and the fence was renewed in 2005/2006.
+The ensemble with its brick chapel and wrought-iron fence and gate is listed as an architectural monument in the state of Brandenburg. the gate and chapel were renovated in 1995/1996 and the fence was renewed in 2005/2006.
 The chapel has been continuously renovated since 2007.
 The roof and the joints of the exterior walls have been renovated and parts of the interior were plastered and painted in 2017.
 The cemetery offers the following types of grave: row grave, urn row grave, urn ballot grave and earth ballot grave.
 There are no sanitary facilities and there is no electricity supply.

 Spechthausen cemetery

 The Spechthausen cemetery is part of the settlement around the paper factory.
 It was established at the beginning of the 19th century as the private property of the Ebart family, who owned it for generations.
-The chapel with the inscription "Resting place of the Ebart family" probably also dates from this time and is now only rarely used as a place for funerals.
-In 1929, the 5304 m² area was handed over to the municipality of Spechthausen, which became a district of the town of Eberswalde in 2006.
+The chapel with the inscription "Resting place of the Ebart family" probably also dates from this time and is now only rarely used as a place for funerals. in 1929, the 5304 m² area was handed over to the municipality of Spechthausen, which became a district of the town of Eberswalde in 2006.
 The cemetery has urn ballot and earth ballot graves and from 2018 there will probably be an urn grove and an urn communal facility.
 There is no toilet or electricity supply at the cemetery in Spechthausen.

 Old and New Jewish Cemetery